Raising the Bar on Inflammatory Bowel Disease

 In addition to offering innovative therapies and leading edge technology, the IBD Center ties clinical work to basic and translational research.
 Studies focus on identifying the causes and understanding the mechanisms behind IBD, the function of the microbiome in digestive diseases, and the role of environment and diet.

 This story originally ran in the Winter 2014 issue of Imagine, a quarterly magazine published by the University of Chicago Medicine.
+Ally Bain graduated from Northwestern Pritzker School of Law in May 2016.

 - Find a GI Expert